ManjunathGlO/Data-Clean-Pro-One-Click/README.md

 ## 📸 Application Preview

-Add your screenshots to an `assets/` folder and use them here:
+Add screenshots to the `assets/` folder and replace the placeholders below with your final screenshots.

   ------------------------------------------------------------------------------
   Dashboard                            Cleaning Controls